 Bristol is a brilliant place for entrepreneurs, young professionals and families.
-It has been voted as the best city to live in the UK.
-It has tonnes of green spaces, walking paths for the outdoors lovers and many cycle trails.
+It has been voted as the best city to live in the UK and has tonnes of green spaces, walking paths for the outdoors lovers and many cycle trails.
 There is a strong sense of community and a great diverse culinary scene.
 Bristol has a long and flourishing history and is renowned for its fantastic art and music.
-Bristol is one of the few cities which voted stay in the EU referendum.
+Bristol is also one of the few cities which voted to stay in the EU referendum.

 All prices quoted are in local currency.

 Average cost of renting a 1 bed in the city